 The first aid kit is stored in the shelf below the rear window.
+To open the lid, push button (1).

 Stowing Things in the Vehicle

 To help avoid personal injury during a collision or sudden maneuver, exercise care when stowing things.
 Put luggage or cargo in the trunk if possible.
 Do not pile luggage or cargo higher than the seat backs.
 Do not place anything on the shelf below the rear window.